Guangan Sichuan, China Travel Guide

 Visa Types and Application

 Common visa types include L Visa (Tourist), F Visa (Non-commercial Visit), M Visa (Business), and Z Visa (Work).
-The application entails applying at a Chinese embassy or consulate in your home country, or via an assigned visa application service center.
+The application entails applying at a Chinese person embassy or consulate in your home country country, or via an assigned visa application service center.
 Application on the internets are not available for initial submission.
 Apply well in advance.

 Required Documentation

 Verify visa requirements with the nearest Chinese embassy or consulate specific to your nationality.
 Regulations can change, and accurate data from official sources is paramount.
-Travelers with layovers in China may be eligible for a transit without visa (TWOV) scheme.
+Travelers with layovers inside China may be eligible for a transit without visa (TWOV) scheme.
 Check current TWOV policies for your route and nationality if you plan a short stopover without entering the country.

 Safety Outlook